General Message Passing

 2. The executor service relays and executes the approved call to the application’s Axelar Executable interface.

-Suppose the paid gas (step 2) is insufficient to relay the transfer to the application interface (step 6).
-We have monitoring and recovery steps to help deal with such scenarios.
+Suppose the paid gas (step 2) is insufficient to approve or execute on the destination chain; Axelar offers monitoring and recovery steps to help deal with such scenarios.

 Edit this page